 A shareholder may choose anyone to be his proxyholder.
 The person he chooses does not have to be a shareholder of the Corporation.
 The shareholder should simply insert the person's name in the blank space provided on the voting instruction form.
 The shareholder should make sure that this person attends the Meeting and is aware that he has been appointed to vote his shares.
-If a name is not inserted in the blank space, then one of the individuals named on the form, being the Right Honourable Brian Mulroney, Sylvie Lalande or Pierre Karl Péladeau, directors and/or officers of the Corporation, will be appointed to act as proxyholder.
+If a name is not inserted in the blank space, then one of the individuals named on the form, Sylvie Lalande or Pierre Karl Péladeau, directors and/or officers of the Corporation, will be appointed to act as proxyholder.